Exterior House Paints Reno

 EXTERIOR HOUSE PAINT 101

 Before diving into your exterior house painting project, it’s important to determine the size of your task.
-Are you going the full nine yards or just adding a pop of color to the shutters on your home?
+Are you going the full nine yards?
+Or just adding a pop of color to the shutters on your home?
 In all cases, there are important elements to consider when making your choice.

-Choosing a paint type
+Choosing a Paint Type

-The first element to determine is what type of exterior house paint is right for your project.
-For exterior paint, there are two types of paint that are used; oil-based or latex-based paint.
+The first element to determine is what type of Reno exterior house paint is right for your project.
+For exterior paint, there are two types of paint that are used: oil-based or latex-based paint.
 The type you choose is largely determined by the existing paint on the surface.
 If latex paint is put over oil-based paint (without proper priming), it likely will peel right off.
 Thus it’s important to know how to indicate the type of exterior paint already on your home as well as determine what type of paint works best for your needs.

 Known for durability, oil-based paint will adhere, and seep into the siding of your house better than latex paint.
 When applied, this type of paint flows easily, and when dried, appears smooth and level.
 Unlike latex paint, oil-based paint takes up to 24 hours to dry, and blocks moisture from penetrating into the siding of your home.
 To test if your house has oil-based paint currently try peeling away a paint chip.
 If the paint chip cracks almost instantly, then it’s likely to be oil-based.